Motorhome layouts: What you need to know

 Twin lounge motorhome layout

-Larger motorhomes without fixed beds may have two separate lounge areas, an added luxury for larger families, couples travelling with friends, or those living the ‘van life’ lifestyle.
+Larger motorhomes without fixed beds may have two separate lounge areas, an added luxury for larger families, couples travelling with friends, or those living the ‘van life’.

-This is known as a twin lounge motorhome layout and gives you more room to sprawl out or relax after a day full of adventures.
+This is known as a twin lounge motorhome layout and gives you more room to sprawl out and relax after a day full of adventures.

 In some models, it’s possible to transform both lounge areas into beds—one double and two twin beds or two doubles.